-There is a reason the forested Bosco Verticale towers in Milan were chosen the international top skyscrapers of 2014.
+There is a reason why the Vertical Forest Towers in Milan were chosen as the international top skyscrapers of 2014.
 The towers, designed by the Italian architect Stefano Boeri, were cited as a striking example of the integration and symbiosis between architecture and nature.
 For the towers that are over 100 meters high, there are over one thousand plant species.
 Gray water systems have been installed in them, which enable irrigation with shower water and are equipped with solar panels for electricity generation and water heating using solar energy.
 Thus, they created a microclimate environment that saves energy, contributes to the environment, rehabilitates the environment and enables the existence of a harmonious life of man and vegetation side by side.

 Another environmental advantage in these towers is the acoustic coverage and reduction of noise pollution blocked by the trees and vegetation on the balconies of the apartments in this vertical forest.
 They also help reduce air and dust pollution in apartments, block the direct sunlight entering the apartments during the hot seasons, and reduce wind disturbance to the occupants' lives.